-With Clifton Township receiving an average of 46 inches of rain per year, it’s no surprise that natural settling and tree root growth can have a major impact on your plumbing.
+With Scranton receiving an average of 46 inches of rain per year, it’s no surprise that natural settling and tree root growth can have a major impact on your plumbing.
 While many of these factors are beyond your control, there are some regular habits that you can practice to greatly reduce your chance of experiencing a clogged pipe in your home.

 Don’t Rinse Oil or Grease Down the Drain